swiftlang/swift-evolution/proposals/0390-noncopyable-structs-and-enums.md

 ## Effect on ABI stability

-### Adding or removing `@noncopyable` breaks ABI
+### Adding or removing `Copyable` breaks ABI

-An existing copyable struct or enum cannot be made `@noncopyable` without breaking ABI, since existing clients may copy values of the type.
+An existing copyable struct or enum cannot have its `Copyable` capability taken away without breaking ABI, since existing clients may copy values of the type.

-Ideally, we would allow noncopyable types to become copyable without breaking ABI; however, we cannot promise this, due to existing implementation choices we have made in the ABI that cause the copyability of a type to have unavoidable knock-on effects.
+Ideally, we would allow noncopyable types to become `Copyable` without breaking ABI; however, we cannot promise this, due to existing implementation choices we have made in the ABI that cause the copyability of a type to have unavoidable knock-on effects.
 In particular, when properties are declared in classes,